aws-samples/amazon-ivs-moderation-with-record-to-s3-web-demo/serverless/README.md

 ### Post Installation Script

-Post installation script loads the default moderation values in the settings db table.
+Post installation script loads the default moderation values in the settings db table and also creates the web-ui config to automate the front-end backend integration.
 Before running the script, make sure that the `outputs.json` file is generated after the `cdk deploy` command.
-You can run the post installation script as follows.
+You can run the post installation script as follows:

 ```
 python post_installation_script.py